Skip to main content

 ‘Ever heard of something called Hotel California?’
 His hands flailed in the air, expressing his point physically.”

 Notice the effect of realistic dialogue and descriptions?
-The reader feels like they are standing on that porch watching this argument unfold.
+The reader feels like they are standing in that room watching this argument unfold.
 You want to draw the reader in with a conversation that feels natural and fitting for the people involved and the topic being discussed.

-The admissions committee don’t just want to see conflict, they want to see the way you handle new ideas and approach difficult conversations.
+The admissions committee doesn’t just want to see conflict; they want to see the way you handle new ideas and approach difficult conversations.
 This is where you have to demonstrate how either your perspective changed or you changed the other perspective.

 “After rounds of back and forth, shouting lyrics and Billboard chart numbers at each other, I came up with a better solution.